-The primary holdings for Greek and Latin language and literature are in Baker Library in the Library of Congress PA classification and in the Dewey Decimal System’s 870-889's, which cover ancient history and culture as well.
-Greek and Roman history is also found in Library of Congress DE-DG, with ancillary and more general materials in the C's and in D. Archaeological materials are found in the history classifications and Dewey 913, but when the emphasis in a publication is thought to be artistic rather than historical the material may be classed in the N's and Dewey 700's and be found in the Sherman Art Library.
-In addition, as archaeology embraces the methods of the physical and biological sciences some materials may be found in the Kresge, Dana, and Feldberg Libraries.
-For related areas see the Collection Policies for History and Archaeology.
+The primary holdings for Greek and Latin language and literature are in Baker Berry Library in the Library of Congress PA classification, with older works in the Dewey Decimal System’s 870-899, which cover ancient history and culture as well.
+Greek and Roman history is found in Library of Congress DE, DF, and DG, with ancillary and more general materials in C and D. Archaeological materials are in the history classifications and Dewey 913, but when the emphasis in a publication is thought to be artistic rather than historical, the materials may be classed in the Ns and Dewey 700s at the Sherman Art Library.
+In addition, as archaeology embraces the methods of the physical and biological sciences, some materials may be found in Kresge, Dana, and Feldberg libraries.
+For related areas see the Collection Development Policy for History.

 All major editions of ancient authors are collected in the original Greek and Latin and in English translation.
-Translations into any European languages are acquired as well if they are of major importance or otherwise fill a gap.
-English is the major language for secondary sources, but scholarly works are regularly acquired in French, German, Italian, and, to some extent for archaeology, Modern Greek.
-For students in the foreign study program there are courses in Modern Greek for which ancillary material may be bought, but for Modern Greek literature per se see the Collection Policy for Literature.
+Translations into European languages are acquires as well if they are of major importance or otherwise fill a gap.
+English is the major language for secondary sources, but scholarly works are regularly acquired in French, German, Italian, and to some extent for archaeology, Modern Greek.
+For students in the foreign study program there are courses in Modern Greek for which ancillary material may be bought.

-Monographs (single and in series), periodicals, atlases, bibliographies, encyclopedias, grammars, lexicons, thesauruses, dictionaries, and corpora of various types are collected.
-Festschriften, textbooks, dissertations, and conference materials are acquired on a highly selective basis.
+Monographs (single and in series), periodicals, atlases, encyclopedias, grammars, lexicons, thesauruses, dictionaries, and corpora of various types are collected.
+Festschriften, dissertations, textbooks, and conference materials are acquired on a highly selective basis.